-- Creating and maintaining an environment which is safe, caring, respectful and stimulating, and which seeks to promote the social, physical and moral development of our pupils; - Ensuring that core safeguarding and child protection policies and procedures link to, are understood and implemented in conjunction with other, related policies and procedures including PSHE, SRE, Online Safety, Anti-bullying, Behaviour, Positive Behaviour Support, Whistle Blowing, Staff Code of Conduct, Low Level Concerns and Allegations against Staff; - Actively discouraging and challenging all unacceptable behaviour, including all forms of bullying and abuse.
-We will also challenge the attitudes and behaviours which underpin it; - Having in place clear strategies for promoting positive behaviour, including a system of rewards and sanctions that is clear to staff, pupils and parents / carers alike; - Maximising opportunities within the curriculum, via PSHE, assemblies and focused weeks to deliver key keeping safe and associated behavioural, spiritual, moral, social and cultural messages including the use of external resources and expertise e.g.; the NSPCC's 'Pants / Underwear Rule' guidance and drawing upon the expertise of external speakers and groups; - Striking appropriate balances between pupil's right to privacy and the need for proportionate supervision to keep them safe in and around school; - Ensuring that all adults associated with our school understand their role and responsibilities as role models; - Ensuring that staff and any volunteers are trained to look for and respond appropriately to any potential indicators of peer abuse; - Seeking appropriate and timely advice where uncertainty exists and / or concerns arise i.e. from Children's Social Care; - Ensuring that children, and parents, know how to raise any worries or concerns with adults / staff in school and by signposting them to appropriate sources of advice and support outside the school.
+- Actively discouraging and challenging all unacceptable behaviour, including all forms of bullying and abuse.
+We will also challenge the attitudes and behaviours which underpin it. - Having in place clear strategies for promoting positive behaviour, including a system of rewards and sanctions that is clear to staff, pupils and parents / carers alike. - Maximising opportunities within the curriculum, via PSHE, assemblies and focused weeks to deliver key keeping safe and associated behavioural, spiritual, moral, social and cultural messages including the use of external resources and expertise e.g., the NSPCC's 'Pants / Underwear Rule' guidance and drawing upon the expertise of external speakers and groups. - Striking appropriate balances between pupil's right to privacy and the need for proportionate supervision to keep them safe in and around school. - Ensuring that all adults associated with our school understand their role and responsibilities as role models. - Ensuring that staff and any volunteers are trained to look for and respond appropriately to any potential indicators of peer abuse. - Seeking appropriate and timely advice where uncertainty exists and / or concerns arise i.e. from Children's Social Care. - Ensuring that children, and parents, know how to raise any worries or concerns with adults / staff in school and by signposting them to appropriate sources of advice and support outside the school.

-4.1 Sexual Violence and Sexual Harassment between children in the school:
+4.11 Sexual Violence and Sexual Harassment between children in the school:

 At our school we recognise that sexual violence and sexual harassment can occur between two children of any age and sex, from primary through to secondary stage and into colleges.
 That it can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
 Sexual violence and sexual harassment exist on a continuum and may overlap; they can occur online and/or face to face and can occur simultaneously.
 It is never acceptable.
-The starting point regarding any report of this kind of behaviour is a zero tolerance approach, that is never acceptable and will not be tolerated.
+The starting point regarding any report of this kind of behaviour is a zero-tolerance approach, that is never acceptable and will not be tolerated.
 We will take each report seriously and ensure that both the victim and perpetrator are supported.
 Whilst any report of sexual violence or sexual harassment will be taken seriously, staff are aware it is more likely that girls will be the victims of sexual violence and sexual harassment and more likely it will be perpetrated by boys.
-In our school , any victim will be taken seriously, will be supported and kept safe.
+In our school, any victim will be taken seriously, will be supported and kept safe.